 The September 1, 2024 cruise on the Norwegian Star departs from Reykjavik, Iceland.
-On this 14 Night Northern Europe: Norway Scotland & Iceland (Reykjavik To Oslo) sailing, the ship will visit a total of 11 different cruise port destinations, including its departure port.
+On this 14 Night Northern Europe: Norway Scotland & Iceland (Reykjavik To Oslo) sailing, the ship will visit a total of 11 cruise port destinations, including its departure port.
 The Norwegian Star sets sail on Sunday, Sep 1st and returns on Sunday, Sep 15th.

 Use the buttons below to toggle between cabin types.